justzuka/mern-feedback-frotend/README.md

 # MERN feedback web-site

 Web-site empowers users with comprehensive control over product feedback, enabling them to craft insightful comments, implement robust filtering mechanisms, and seamlessly organize information.
-Additionally, users have the capability to log in to the platform, express their support through upvoting, and leverage advanced filtering options for a tailored experience.
+Additionally, users have the capability to log in to the platform, express their support through upvoting.

 Idea for the design was taken from the web-site [https://www.frontendmentor.io/challenges?sort=difficulty|desc](https://www.frontendmentor.io/challenges?sort=difficulty|desc)